Is normally an official action to either change the internal economic policies to correct a payment imbalance or the official currency rate.

 To go “short” is to have sold an instrument without actually owning it, and to hold a short position with expectations that the price will decline so it can be bought back in the future at a profit.

-Refers to the negative (or depreciating) pip value between where a stop loss order becomes a market order and where that market order may be filled.
+Refers to the positive/negative ( appreciating/depreciating) pip value between where a take profit/stop loss order becomes a market order and where that market order may be filled.

 More potential sellers than buyers, which creates an environment where rapid price falls are likely.